chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 ## What to do

-A typical iteration of creating a feature (sometimes called a `feature branch`) would look like this:
+Do the following steps to get a feel for a typical iteration of creating a feature (sometimes called a `feature branch`):

 **Create a new branch** & cause `git` to begin tracking changes in that branch